Digital Marketing

 CTR by Channel: What's Actually Good?

-Search Ads (Google/Bing)
+Search Ads (Google / Bing)

 Social Media Ads

 Lower CTRs here because people aren't shopping — they're scrolling.
+You're interrupting their feed, so your creative has to stop the scroll.

 Email Marketing